 Zones: 4-5 (AU) / 10-11 (USDA)

-What it needs: While sweet potato vine is a perennial, it absolutely thrives in summer, and can struggle in winter.
+What it needs: While the sweet potato vine is a perennial, it absolutely thrives in summer, and can struggle in winter.
 They do like a humid environment though, so make sure to give them plenty to drink.
 They’ll need a high quality potting mix with plenty of drainage.

 Tips: This vine is named after its far more delicious cousin.
 While it does produce edible tubers, they really aren’t the key feature of this plant.
 The leaves, however, are toxic and pets must be monitored around them.